panki/protest-go-unity-client/README.md

 # Protest GO: Unity client library

-Implements rest api client for protest-go backed
+Implements rest api client for protest-go backed.

+**Important:** You must have valid AppKey and AppSecret to use this api (please contact to the authors).

 ## API